mustaqsheikh/compatibility/README.md

 -------

 * [Matthew Baylor](#) for making the original suggestion for the development of this element.
-* [Michael Maass](https://github.com/michaelmaass) for advice and encouragement.
+* [Michael Maass](https://github.com/michaelmaass) for advice, testing and encouragement.
-* [Jan Schoenherr](https://github.com/janschoenherr) for advice adn improvements.
+* [Jan Schoenherr](https://github.com/janschoenherr) for advice and improvements.

 Copyright
 ---------

 Copyright (c) 2013 Mustaq Sheikh.

+* Distributed under the GNU General Public License version 2 or later

 See LICENSE.txt for further details.